tonioo/streamdata-python/README.md

 # streamdata-python

-Simple Python 3 app using streamdata.io
+Simple Python 3 app using [streamdata.io](https://streamdata.io/).

 ## Step by step setup

-Create a free account on streamdata.io https://portal.streamdata.io/#/register to get an App token.
+* Create a free account on streamdata.io https://portal.streamdata.io/#/register to get an App token

-Clone this repository.
+* Clone this repository

-Create a virtualenv and install requirements:
+* Create a virtualenv and install requirements:

 ```bash
 > cd streamdataio-python